Capgemini/gregor/README.md

 ****Note**** - The key cannot currently be obtained from an `@KafkaConsumer` annotated method but this is in the pipeline.

 ## Sending Messages To Kafka
+If an interface is annotated with `@KafkaClient`, gregor will automatically create an implementation bean of that interface, with each method acting as a kafka producer.

+Methods must be annotated with `@KafkaProducer(topic=xxx)`.